davegallant/vpngate/README.md

 #### Reconnect

-To continually attempt to reconnect:
+To continually attempt to reconnect (this can be combined with `--random`):

 ```console
 $ sudo vpngate connect --reconnect